elliot-wilson/poly-glot/README.md

 ### Algorithmic Shortcuts
 * My `generateLettersArr` function begins every letter-sequence with a vowel.
 This eliminates obviously bad sequences like `zxqrtvw`.
 * I arbitrarily choose the middle letter of the sequence as the central "key" letter.
-I suppose I could have written an algorithm that rotated through each letter of the sequence randomly to see whether selecting THAT letter as the key letter permitted a sufficient number of valid words, but I'm willing to wager that the vast majority of sequences that have valid pangrams will also have plenty of valid words no matter which letter is the key letter.
-Why make extra work for myself?
+(I could have written an algorithm that rotated through each letter of the sequence randomly to see whether selecting THAT letter as the key letter permitted a sufficient number of valid words, but I'm willing to wager that the vast majority of sequences that have valid pangrams will also have plenty of valid words no matter which letter is the key letter.)
 * I only perform my pangram check if the dictionary word has 7 letters or more.

 ## Interactive Gameplay